George Maharis, star of TV’s ‘Route 66’ in the 1960s, dies at 94

 The pair decided to travel the highway author John Steinbeck had dubbed “The Mother Road.”
 Each week brought a new adventure in a new city, and audiences tuned in in droves.

 “Route 66” was the rare series at the time that was filmed on location, moving to new towns and cities for each new episode.
-It featured as guest stars future stars including Robert Redford, James Caan, Robert Duvall and Alan Alda in some of their earliest roles.
+It featured guest stars, future stars including Robert Redford, James Caan, Robert Duvall and Alan Alda in some of their earliest roles.

 “Route 66” was said to have been inspired by Jack Kerouac’s novel “On the Road,” and it spawned its own hit song, an instrumental composed by Nelson Riddle.
 The more familiar tune, “(Get Your Kicks On) Route 66,” was not connected to the series.